Politics, Industry Backlash, Stall White House Ban On Flavored Vaping Products

 The Washington Post reports that is when the political staffers advised Trump not to sign off on the new rules.

 Paul Blair, director of strategic initiatives at the conservative group Americans for Tax Reform, was part of the push against the new rules.
 "Look, there are legitimate concerns about teens experimenting with these products," he says, "but running toward the 1920s in terms of prohibition is a vote-losing issue."

-That message hit the airwaves of Fox News, which ran commercials produced by the Vapor Technology Association, portraying e-cigarette users who said they wouldn't vote for a president who banned vaping products.
+That message hit the airwaves of Fox News, which ran commercials produced by the Vapor Technology Association that portrayed e-cigarette users who said they wouldn't vote for a president who banned vaping products.

 Advocates assert that a vaping flavor ban could tilt the election against Trump in key swing states.
 A few years ago, Blair's organization polled people who vape in states such as Michigan, concluding that 3 out of 4 of them were single-issue voters — and that the issue that energized them was access to vaping products.